+What does specificity mean for BET?
 According to USP (2), specificity refers to the ability to detect endotoxin in the presence of other substances ("exclusivity").
 However, specificity may also be interpreted as the capability of detecting different varieties of endotoxin ("inclusivity").
-The Pharmaceutical and Medical Device Agency of Japan (PMDA) had up to five laboratories compare three rFC and LAL assays, respectively, on 18 purified lipopolysaccharides, 5 crudely purified endotoxin samples from cultivated bacteria, and 6 water samples with endogenous endotoxin ("naturally occurring endotoxin", NOE) (11, 12).
-A fundamental difference between rFC and LAL testing could not be shown and therefore demonstrated equivalent specificity.
-A meta-analysis on rFC vs. LAL comparisons confirmed these results (13).
+The Pharmaceutical and Medical Device Agency of Japan (PMDA) had up to 5 laboratories compare three rFC and LAL assays, respectively, on 18 purified lipopolysaccharides, 5 crudely purified endotoxin samples from cultivated bacteria and 6 water samples with endogenous endotoxin ("naturally occurring endotoxin", NOE)(11),(12).
+A fundamental difference between rFC and LAL could not be shown and therefore demonstrated equivalent specificity.
+A metastudy on rFC vs. LAL comparisons confirmed these results (13).

-Is a Side-by-Side Comparison with LAL Required for Validating an rFC Assay?
+Is a side-by-side comparison to LAL required for validating an rFC assay?
 You do not need to use both methods in parallel.
-If a LAL test has not been established, there is no transition to begin with.
-On the other hand, previous LAL users can simply refer to the PMDA studies (11, 12), a comparative review (13), and a primary validation (4) for this purpose, that is, focus on rFC exclusively.
-Respective data from LAL testing needs to be compared, if it is available, only to demonstrate rFC method suitability on three lots of product, that is investigation of inhibition/enhancement (compendial test for interfering factors).
+If an LAL test has not been established, there is not any transition to begin with.
+On the other hand, previous LAL users can simply refer to the PMDA studies (11)(12), a comparative review (13) and a Primary Validation (4) for this purpose, i.e. focus on rFC exclusively.
+Respective data from LAL testing needs to be compared, if it is available, only for demonstrating rFC Method Suitability on three lots of product, i.e. investigation of inhibition/enhancement (compendial Test for Interfering Factors).

-With the aforementioned comparative studies and some preparatory testing, rFC can be quickly validated and working as intended in a given laboratory.
+With the aforementioned comparative studies and some Preparatory Testing, rFC can be quickly validated and working as intended in a given laboratory.

-rFC manufacturers may support rFC users by supplying primary validation reports as well as ready-to-fill-out protocols and worksheets.
-Thus, method validation and suitability testing become a straightforward process (Figure 1).
-Adding hardware and software installation and operational qualification (IQ, OQ), preparatory testing, and operator training-the same as required for LAL-rFC establishment can take just 5 days in the laboratory.
+rFC manufacturers may support rFC users by supplying Primary Validation reports as well as readyto-fill-out protocols and worksheets.
+Thus, Method Validation and Suitability testing becomes a straight-forward process (see Figure 1).
+Adding hardware and software Installation and Operational Qualification (IQ, OQ), Preparatory Testing and operator training - the same as required for LAL - rFC establishment can take just 5 days in the laboratory.